-- Implementing of a new enterprise resource planning (ERP) system - Utilizing external resources to support its efforts to rework certain control gaps across the various processes in Israel and the U.S. with identified deficiencies - Implementing enhanced documentation associated with management review controls and validation of the completeness and accuracy of key reports in Israel and the - Training of relevant personnel reinforcing existing policies and enhanced policies with regards to the appropriate steps and procedures required to be performed related to the execution and documentation of internal controls b.
-Changes in internal control over financial reporting.
+- implementing of a new enterprise resource planning (ERP) system; - utilizing external resources to support its efforts to rework certain control gaps across the various processes in Israel and the U.S. with identified deficiencies; - implementing enhanced documentation associated with management review controls and validation of the completeness and accuracy of key reports in Israel and the U.S.; and - training of relevant personnel reinforcing existing policies and enhanced policies with regards to the appropriate steps and procedures required to be performed related to the execution and documentation of internal controls.